canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Provide services that can be obtained anytime, anywhere and on any device
 - Ensure that services are designed for the mobile digital channel first, and then adapted to other service channels.
 Refer to the related technical standard. **(General design principles - Digital Design Playbook (ISED))**
+- Support people who cannot use digital services on their own
+- Leverage opportunities across multiple channels, implementing the relevant GC Policy requirements for each channel
+- Do user research as early as possible to: **(Digital Service Standard (Ontario))**
+  - understand users' digital skill, confidence and access
+  - find out why some users can't use the digital service independently, for example language or internet barriers
+  - find out user needs for support
+- Conduct research with users who: **(Digital Service Standard (Ontario))**
+  - already use the service or would use it
+  - have the lowest level of digital skills, confidence and access
+  - currently seek assisted digital support from others (like friends and family, colleagues, companies or charities)
+- Determine how users would be affected if your service was unavailable for any length of time and how that's changed since beta **(Digital Service Standard (UK))**
+- Determine the most likely ways the service could go offline and how you plan to stop them **(Digital Service Standard (UK))**
+- Determine your strategy for dealing with outages, including who's responsible and the decisions they can make **(Digital Service Standard (UK))**

 **Alpha stage:**
 {: .dpgn-data-ignore}